How Can You Tell if Paper is Thermal?

 1) Thermal Paper

 Thermal paper is a particular type of paper that needs heat to print.
-It is more affordable than regular paper that requires ink for printing.
+It is more affordable than regular paper, which requires ink for printing.
 Thermal paper has a chemical coating that changes color when exposed to heat.
 The paper type has a base, precoat, and a thermal layer, offering good image stability.

 However, it is susceptible to moisture and oil.
-That said, you won’t have to worry about smears because the smudge-free print and high-definition results are essential for receipts.
+You won’t have to worry about smears because the smudge-free print and high-definition results are essential for receipts.
+Also, check the link here if you’re concerned about certain factors before purchasing thermal papers.

 2) Bond Paper

-Bond paper is a durable writing paper that people mostly use in offices to create contracts, reports and proposals, cover letters, brochures, and more.
+Bond paper is a durable writing paper used in offices to create contracts, reports and proposals, cover letters, brochures, and more.
 Bond paper is typically more robust and durable than regular paper.

 This paper type is resistant to ink spreading and penetrating, making it suitable for long-term printing.
 It is one of the best papers to use because of its bright color output, resistance to fading, and cleanliness.